optimizely/agent/README.md

 To view all available profiles can be found at [http://localhost:8088/debug/pprof/](http://localhost:8088/debug/pprof/) in your browser.

 ## Authorization
 Optimizely Agent supports authorization workflows based on OAuth and JWT standards, allowing you to protect access to its API and Admin interfaces.
-For details, see the [Authorization Guide](./docs/auth.md).
+For details, see [Authorization Guide](https://docs.developers.optimizely.com/full-stack/docs/authorization).

 ## Notifications
 Just as you can use Notification Listeners to subscribe to events of interest with Optimizely SDKs, you can use the Notifications endpoint to subscribe to events in Agent.
-For more information, see the [Notifications Guide](./docs/notifications.md).
+For more information, see the [Notifications Guide](https://docs.developers.optimizely.com/full-stack/docs/agent-notifications).

 ## Package Structure
 Following best practice for go project layout as defined [here](https://github.com/golang-standards/project-layout)